 [Daniel]: The Mara Salvatrucha 13, and Barrio 18.
 Two of the most feared gangs in Latin America.

 [Iris]: I’m in the middle, so when I go to my house, I go through a railway line every day.
 That territory is MS. At the end of my neighborhood there’s an area that’s led by the 18 gang.

 [Daniel]: That year, 2015, it was estimated that there were around 500 to 600 thousand salvadorans involved in one way or another with the maras.
 About 10% of the population.
 That number came from the Secretary of Defense, David Munguía Payés.

 Let’s put it this way: almost 10% of the country was dedicated to extortion, criminality, drug trafficking, and violence.
 Which means that a big part of the population, people who have nothing to do with that, still have to live with that evil.
 They don’t have a choice, or a way out.

 People like Iris.

-Daniel Alarcón: She dresses well, takes care of her appearance.
-And since she was younger there’s been something that she really likes to do: color her hair.
+[Daniel]: She dresses well, takes care of her appearance.
+Since she was young there’s been something that she really likes to do: color her hair.

 Moments like this one.